richelbilderbeek/k3reviews/OmasAanDeTop.md

 In this song K3 sings about their grandmother.

 I thoroughly enjoy the enthousiasm about doing things with the grandmother, especially going to Aruba [1] and dancing the samba together [2], as I wonder if the grandmother would be vital enough to enjoy this.
 A very strong part of this song is the reflection on the finiteness of life [3] and the dream of being millennials together [4], and this has brought me close to crying multiple times.

+There is not too much difference between the KKK and the HKM formation.
+Sure, the less experienced formation sings with a slightly thinner body, but still acceptably well.